stat545ubc-2023/mda-Negar-Zaghi/mini-project-2.md

 <!--------------------------- Start your work below --------------------------->

-Yes it is tidy, for most of the analysis above, I have selected only the columns I am interested in and have also removed all NA values.
+The original data is not tidy but I have made it tidy for most of the analysis above.
+I selected only the columns I am interested in and have also removed all NA values.

 <!----------------------------------------------------------------------------->